eduardosalazar20/salazar_communityproject2/README.md

 Index 2 text animations are "faith, dangled their legs and pews".
 Faith is using an id in order to have text to scale and as way to represent of something growth of believing.
 Tranform scale 1- 3 was set.
 Dangled legs used a class in order to have a hover effect.
 It was set as legs1:hover with a rotate.
 The animation is supposed to signfy what I interpert these texts.
 Pews does not have an animation yet but has nav and a tag link to connect to hmtl 3

 Index 3 text animations are "playtime and best".
+Play has a hover effect using a class.

 Index 4 text animations are "grew friendships and sales".